 Serious research and a specific preparation begins in this course, forming the theoretical basis for the creative development of the Degree Project (Spring, 6 credits).
 This is a period in which the nature of the work is clarified, a process is developed, possibilities are examined, and research and information gathering completed.
 The research from this course acts as an armature, establishing the attitude, objectives, and significance of the thesis as an exploration of architectural ideas, and forming the underpinnings for the work of the coming semester.
 The result of this effort, begun in the fall with DP prep and completed in the spring, is gathered together and reflected in the DP Book as part of the requirements for completion of Degree Project.
 The work is reviewed at the end of Wintersession; satisfactory completion of this course is a prerequisite for the Degree Project in the Spring semester.
 Major requirement; ARCH majors only Registration by Architecture department; course not available via web registration Schedule to be determined with Advisor Permission of instructor required

 How can timeless human activities such as drawing and painting, relegated to the realm of the analogue, meaningfully engage 3D modeling platforms like Rhino/Grasshopper and contemporary output methods such as 3D printing?
 How can we learn to intuit in the realm of the virtual and what are the boundaries of this experience?
 This course will allow new ways of "seeing" and "feeling" and use a computational framework in the design process.
 Rather than take a conventional approach based on the technical aspects of a specific software program, students will be exposed to a rich diversity of potential work flows.
 The goal of this course is enhancing personal craft and technique through these digital tools while exploring new potential approaches to advanced technology.
 The explanation of textile structures and the architecture of cloth will serve as a starting point for ideas.
-Also offered as TEXT-4705.
+Estimated Material Cost: TBD (base on Model Shop Fee Structure) Also offered as TEXT-4705.
 Register for course in which credit is desired.
 Open to Sophomore and Above.
-Estimated material costs: To be determined (based on Model Shop Fee Structure)

 In this course we will research and discuss a variety of materials, their physical properties and their applications.
 Using furniture as our vehicle, we will explore how these materials might be utilized, beyond their original intent.
 We will also examine how the manipulation of these materials can create new ideas in furniture.
 In the first half of the course students will research, view, handle, and discuss a variety of materials.
 In the second half, students will model and construct, either a 1/4 scale model, or a full scale detail of a piece of furniture using a material selected from the research done in the first half of the course.